"Can we just *not* talk about politics?"

 How about we just not talk about politics?

-Political talk also risks veering into toxic territory, pushing us toward heart-pounding anxiety and/or immobilizing despair OR self-congratulatory fist-pumping and/or blind pitchfork-wielding mania.
+Political talk risks veering into toxic territory, pushing us toward heart-pounding anxiety and/or immobilizing despair OR self-congratulatory fist-pumping and/or blind pitchfork-wielding mania.

-Both of these things are true.
-And!
-Political stuff is part of the parent-of-adults experience, and I’d like us to be able to talk about it.
+Political stuff is part of the parent-of-adults experience, and I want us to be able to talk about it.

 (Hear me out.)